Miayam

 A starter project to rebuild miayam.github.io from the ground up using Eleventy

 and friends.
 It is a foundation on which new miayam.io will be built.
-Removing Jekyll entirely from the code base 💩.
+Removing Jekyll entirely from the code base đź’©.

-What I need for a brutalist blog site:
+What do I need more of in a brutalist website?

 - A simple design, component based design that's easy to change and work with.
 It doesn't have to be